sodadata/data-council-workshop/README.md

 ## Asking for help

-To get assistence during the workshop, the best way is to ask on the Soda Community Slack.
+To get assistence during the workshop, ask on the Soda Community Slack.

 Register for the community Slack: [https://go.soda.io/slack](https://go.soda.io/slack)

 And use [the data-council-workshop channel](https://soda-community.slack.com/archives/C0378BFA2P9)

-## The documentation
+## The Soda Core documentation

 In [the Soda Core documentation](https://docs.soda.io/soda-core/overview.html), you can find all information on how to get the CLI or library installed and how to use the open source project.

-In [the SodaCL documentation](https://docs.soda.io/soda-cl/row-count.html), you will find all information on how to write checks

 ## Installing the Soda CLI